 "We are pleased to see the Glenside development moving ahead after careful planning and community consultation over the last 18 months in partnership with Renewal SA," Mr Archer said.

 “We’ve already received a strong response from potential buyers and future residents attracted by Glenside’s premium location and close proximity to local amenities, parklands and the city.”

-Further site preparation works will be aligned to the staged delivery of the project.
+Further site preparation works for Glenside will be aligned to the staged delivery of the project.

-Stage one site preparation works will involve the removal of selected trees including weed species, non-indigenous and planted indigenous varieties, demolition of non-heritage listed buildings and soil remediation.
+Stage one site of 1000 homes preparation works will involve the removal of selected trees including weed species, non-indigenous and planted indigenous varieties, demolition of non-heritage listed buildings and soil remediation.